ayyappan3m/RomanNumeralConversion/README.md

-Backend - Spring Boot
+# Backend - Spring Boot

-Clone the project from GitHub
+## Step 1: Clone the project from GitHub

-Unzip the project from GitHub to your local machine.
+- Unzip the project from GitHub to your local machine.
-Open the project in Eclipse or Spring Tool Suite (STS).
+- Open the project in Eclipse or Spring Tool Suite (STS).

-Run the Spring Boot application
+## Step 2: Run the Spring Boot application

-Right-click on the project.
+- Right-click on the project.
-Select Run As → Spring Boot App to start the application.
+- Select **Run As → Spring Boot App** to start the application.

-Verify the server is running
+## Step 3: Verify the server is running

-The application will now be running on port 8080.
+- The application will now be running on port **8080**.
-You should see the Spring Boot banner in your console indicating the app is up and running.
+- You should see the Spring Boot banner in your console indicating the app is up and running.

-Test the API
+## Step 4: Test the API

-Open your browser or Postman and navigate to
+- Open your browser or Postman and navigate to: